 (a) Establishment.
 An Historic District Commission (HDC) is hereby established and shall consist of seven members recommended by the City Council and appointed by the Mayor to four-year terms of service.
 Members shall include one architect and one historian.
 The architect, the historian and two members shall be appointed at the beginning of the regular term of the mayor and City Council.
-The remaining three members shall be appointed at the beginning of the regular term of the beginning of the regular term of the mayor and City Council.
 The remaining three members shall be appointed at the beginning of the third year of the regular term of the City Council and Mayor.
 In the event that an appointment of a specific discipline is not forthcoming within sixty (60) days of a vacancy, the mayor may appoint a resident of a historic district or property owner of a historic district property without such qualification, subject to the approval of the council.
 In the event that an appointment by the Mayor is not forthcoming within sixty (60) days of a vacancy, the Council may appoint and fill such vacancy.
 Nothing shall preclude the mayor from removing or replacing an appointment with council approval, and nothing shall prohibit the reappointment of any prior member of the committee to the new term.

-(Code 1997, § 52-3; Ord. # 4653, 2-11-2015) State Law reference- Historic district commissions, R.S.
+(Code 1997, § 52-3; Ord. # 4653, 2-11-2015) State Law reference-Historic district commissions, R.S.
 25:732.